Aston Villa Logo

 Aston Villa Logo 1970-1980

-The team adopted an emblem in the shape of a rectangle with a pointed base.
-The lion again looks like a traditional heraldic symbol, but now it is completely yellow.
-The maroon and blue stripes in the background duplicate the color of the form.
-Above in a rectangle is written the name of the club (“ASTON VILLA FC”), and below on the ribbon – the motto (“PREPARED”).
+The team adopted an emblem in the form of a rectangle with a pointed base.
+The lion again resembles a traditional heraldic symbol, but now it is completely yellow.
+The claret and blue stripes in the background duplicate the color of the uniform.
+At the top of the rectangle is the club’s name (“ASTON VILLA FC”), and at the bottom of the ribbon is the motto (“PREPARED”).

 1973 – 1987